MMSB-MOBI/pcmap/README.md

 contactMap(proteinA, proteinB=None, **kwargs)
 ```

- The type of the positianl parameters controls the function behaviouf
+ The type of the positional parameters controls the function behaviour.

- First parameter can be PDB file OR a list of PDB files.
-Second parameter can be PDB file OR a list of PDB files.
+ First parameter can be a PDB file OR a list of PDB files.
+Second parameter is optional and can also be a PDB file OR a list of PDB files.

 ##### Provided with a PDB file as single parameters: